10 Cheddar Scallion Cornbread Muffins Everyone Will Love

 • Refrigerate: Extend freshness up to 4 days

-• Freeze: Wrap tightly in plastic wrap and freeze in a bag or container for up to 2 months
+• Freeze: Wrap tightly in plastic wrap and place in a bag or airtight container for up to 2 months

 To reheat without drying them out: